Third Year

 Get involved!
 Participate in on and off-campus student organizations to develop your leadership and interpersonal skills, including student chapters of professional associations.

-Participate in an academic internship to engage in a professional experience at an organization.
+Register for an academic internship to engage in a professional experience at an organization.
 Develop new skills and learn about a field or industry that complements your classroom learning.